 ‘Drunk?’ asked Urquhart.

 ‘Can’t say.
 I’ll do a blood alcohol content.’

 ‘Anything else?’ asked Pretty Sandy.

 ‘He was already on the ground when he was run over, I can tell you that.’

 ‘How do you know?’

 ‘If he had been hit while standing, his legs would’ve been broken just below the knees.
 And he would have been thrown.
 Probably tried to get out of the way, slipped in the wet.
 There is no blood anywhere else but here,’ Grandage said, pointing to the body.
 ‘Which means this is where he was run over.
-Pelvis smashed.
-Given the amount of blood, probably an abdominal aortic dissection.
+His pelvis is smashed.
+Given the amount of blood, there’s probably been an abdominal aortic dissection.
 Dead in seconds,’ said Grandage, who paused, then continued.
-‘He’s on this side of the lane — not out of the way enough, or the driver aimed for him.
-If the driver was coming down the hill, he was on the wrong side of the road.
-He was run over a second time — probably the driver reversing.
-Dragged some, first this way, then back,’ he concluded.
+‘The body is on this side of the lane.
+If the driver was coming down the hill, then the car was on the wrong side of the road.
+Wilmot was run over a second time — probably the driver reversing.
+Dragged some little distance, I’d say, first this way, then back,’ he concluded.

 ‘End of March,’ replied the doctor.